yousuf123456/LitLang/README.md

 > For detailed steps, see [AWS CloudFront documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html).

 #### Ai Processing of PDFs
 Embeddings of PDF content needs to be generated for Litera Ai.
-Run the ```generateEmbeddings.ts``` script (available in the litlang-sync repository) to process and embed PDF content.
+Run the ```generateEmbeddings.ts``` script (available in the [Litlang-Sync](https://github.com/yousuf123456/litlang-sync) repository) to process and embed PDF content.

 ### Common Issues
 - PDF or Audio not loading: Make sure you have provided get access to the website domain from cloudfront.